Last Updated: May 08, 2020

 - Health and medical research; public health and service activities; healthcare- and medical-related services; and

-- Other purposes described in this Policy or your User Agreement.
+- Any other purposes described in this Policy or the Terms.

-We may also use non-personal information to prepare aggregate reports for current or future sponsors or other partners to show trends about the general use of our Services.
-Such reports may include age, gender, geographic, demographic or other general user information, but do not include personal information.
+We may also use non-personal information to prepare aggregate reports for current or future providers or partners to show trends about the general use of our Services.
+Such reports may include age, gender, geographic, demographic or other general user information, but do not include Personal Information.

 How our Services Allow Users to Share Information:

-- Intra-system message amongst users (patients, caregivers, health care professionals)
+- Intra-system text message and chat amongst users (patients, caregivers, healthcare professionals)